 Even if a goal seems really small, still go through the process of setting it

 You want your kids to be successful in the goal-setting process, of course, and to be able to repeat it.
-So, if you’re just beginning this with your kids, even if a goal seems really small, still go through the process of setting it, because—even if they were an inch from the goal line—if they can say, “Wow!
+So, if you’re just beginning this with your kids, even if a goal seems really small, still go through the process of setting it, because—even if they were an inch from the goal line—if they can say, “Wow questionnaire for free!
 Yay, look at me!
 I really did that!” it’s going to help them the next time when the goal is a little bit harder.

 Through coaching conversations, you guide them in developing the life skill of goal-setting—thinking through the detailed steps in getting to a goal.